Sh1r0Yaksha/SmolTAS/README.md

 * Updated for SALT v1.2
 * Fixed the on screen texts which got scattered after the update
 * Input recording for every level

+# v2.1.1
+* No need to make the "Inputs" folder yourself, it will be made by the mod automatically

 # Acknowledgements